patrickmmartin/winampremote/README.md

 ### medium term
-* There was a linux client once for the tcp transport - reactivating this would be an interesting exercise
+* There was a linux client once for the _tcpip_ transport:  http://sourceforge.net/projects/wacontrol/
+ * reactivating this would be an interesting exercise
+ * working with named pipes endpoints is the bonus points exercise

 * As a parallel vein, creating a more transportable UI, such as in QT or HTML5 would be equally interesting